chhuang-one/sqxclib/doc/SqApp.md

 DB_FOLDER    is the folder name.
 SQLite create or access database files in this folder.
 DB_EXTENSION is extension name of SQLite database files.

-* Please make sure that your app and it's sqxctool use the same path of database file if you enable SQLite.
+* Please make sure that your app and it's sqtool use the same path of database file if you enable SQLite.

 ```c++
 // common configuration values